BDS Blog

 2000s - Now, we see ball and roller bearings used in all kinds of industrial applications from wheel bearings in the automotive industry to ultra-high-speed bearings used in dental drills, and anything in between.

+If bearings had never been invented, it's safe to say that humankind would have been negatively impacted.
 We would still be trying to figure out how to exert large amounts of force to move heavy objects.
 Yet, we wouldn't have the conveniences of modern machinery that are credited to the invention and constant innovation of bearings.

 If history repeats itself (as it often does), we could see more advanced and impactful changes that will affect and adjust the bearing industry.